hitmeet5/Android_ToDo_App/README.md

 The following Additional functionality is implemented:

-* [x] tems are persisted in SQLite using ActiveAndroid.
+* [x] Items are persisted in SQLite using ActiveAndroid.
 * [x] User can add priority along with the task
 * [x] Task creation dialog implemented using DialogFragment
 * [x] Validation for preventing empty string task creation.